 - PATRIARCHY

 'peɪ.tri.ɑrk.i noun.
-System of government where the father, or eldest male, is ruler. - 2.
+System of governance in which the father, or eldest male, is ruler. - 2.
 System wherein women are largely excluded from positions of authority.

 - [Patriarchal